ceramicnetwork/.github/SPECIFICATION.md

 ## Stream update propagation

 Given a *StreamID*, the full log can be retrieved by communicating with other nodes in the ceramic network.
-This is achieved using [libp2p pubsub](https://github.com/libp2p/specs/tree/master/pubsub) to share the updates to a stream log among peers.
+This is achieved using [libp2p pubsub](https://github.com/libp2p/specs/tree/master/pubsub) to share the updates to a stream's commit log among peers.
 All nodes in the Ceramic network join the `/ceramic` pubsub topic.
 When a node makes a change to a stream, the new tip (most recent commit CID) is shared over the pubsub topic along with the StreamID.
 Peers that are interested in this stream see this message, fetch the new commits using IPFS and apply the log to the stream.
 If a node gets two or more conflicting tips the [conflict resolution mechanism](#conflict-resolution) is used.

 **Update message format:**